Skip to main content

 WASM Module

-If you're using Microsoft Flight Simulator, then to read the LVars from the sim, you need the FSUIPC WASM Module (Version) + WAPI (Version) from FSUIPC
+If you're using Microsoft Flight Simulator, to read the LVars from the sim you need the FSUIPC WASM Module (Version) from FSUIPC , fsuipc-lvar-module folder needs to be manually placed in your community folder.

 Permission Denied Errors